Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-1.0/overview.md

 # Azure Active Directory (MSOnline)

+>[!NOTE]
+> MSOnline is planned for deprecation.
+See the [deprecation update](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/azure-ad-change-management-simplified/ba-p/2967456) for more details on the deprecation plans.
+We recommend that you start trying [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview).
+Microsoft Graph PowerShell is the replacement for Azure AD PowerShell and MSOnline and is recommended for interacting with Azure AD.
+See the [migration FAQ](../azureadps-2.0/migration-faq.yml) for answers to frequent migration queries.

 You can use the Azure Active Directory module for Windows PowerShell cmdlets for Azure AD administrative tasks such as user management, domain management and for configuring single sign-on.
 This topic includes information about how to install these cmdlets for use with your directory.